 Our strict attention to the immediate spaces we use extends to the global environment.
 We are partners with the non-profit Leave No Trace, dedicated to promoting and spreading outdoor ethics.
 Between 2001 – 2003 we hosted workshops with Leave No Trace, several National Parks, and other guide services and mountain rescue organizations where we collaborated to develop Mountaineering Curriculum for Leave No Trace Techniques that are crafted specifically for the mountain environments in which we work.

-RMI is proud to be a sponsor of the upcoming Sustainable Summits Conference in September 2013.
-Hosted by Denali National Park, the conference is a summit of land managers, climbers, planners and scientists representing the world’s mountainous areas, gathering to incorporate environmentally sustainable solutions in mountain areas along with developing global partnerships.
-RMI Guide Alex Van Steen will discuss RMI's environmental expedition practices and discuss his collaboration with community development on RMI's Carstensz Pyramid Expeditions.
+RMI is proud to be a sponsor of the upcoming Sustainable Summits Conference in July 2014.
+Hosted by American Alpine Club, the conference is a summit of land managers, climbers, planners and scientists representing the world’s mountainous areas, gathering to incorporate environmentally sustainable solutions in mountain areas along with developing global partnerships.
 These gatherings further promote the discussion and dispersion of valuable environmental ethics and practical and effective expedition techniques among the global climbing community.

 We understand that human decisions and actions have as equal consequences on mountainous environments as those places have on our spirits.
 Hence we divide our focus towards social initiatives and outreach efforts as well as environmental ones.